 As with any cleaning product, be sure to follow instructions and check for safety instructions before handling.
 You don’t want to risk damaging the lining or plumbing of your pool during routine cleaning.

-Any product could have an impact on the quality of water in your pool, so be sure to test that before and after.
+Any product could impact the water quality in your pool, so be sure to test that before and after.
 Consistently testing the water is a must for any pool owner, and that’s particularly true when using products to clean it.
-To ensure your family’s safety, make sure the water is safe after using any outside substances.
+To ensure your family’s safety, ensure the water is safe after using any outside substances.

-To keep your swimming pool looking new for years and tackling even the toughest cleaning jobs, you don’t need to break the bank at a pool supply store.
+To keep your swimming pool looking new for years and tackle even the toughest cleaning jobs, you don’t need to break the bank at a pool supply store.
 Many ingredients and solutions might already be under your nose.
-They can help ensure your summertime relief remains clean, all without the major hassle of constant trips to the pool supply store.
+They can help ensure your summertime relief remains clean without the major hassle of constant trips to the pool supply store.

 Any questions?
 Feel free to drop me a line.